Maven Artifacts

 “test-jar”,

-that in the other hand, implies classifier of “tests”.
-In both cases, extension is “jar” (in first it uses the default
+that in the other hand, implies a classifier of “tests”.
+In both cases, the extension is “jar”.
+The first it uses the default value for this property, while the second type defines it.

 cases when type handler carries some important extra information (like some custom packaging), where using type

 is more appropriate.
-Simply put, in this case the type “test-jar” is like an alias for ordinary JARs with “tests”
+Simply put, in this case the type “test-jar” is like an alias for ordinary JARs with the “tests”

 classifier.